Safeguarding and promoting the welfare of children is everyone's responsibility.

 At Exning, we recognise the moral and statutory responsibility placed on all staff to safeguard and promote the welfare of all children.

-We aim to provide a safe and welcoming environment, underpinned by a culture of openness where both children and adults feel secure, are able to raise concerns and believe they are being listened to, and that appropriate action will be taken to keep them safe.
+We aim to provide a safe and welcoming environment, underpinned by a culture of openness where both children and adults feel secure to raise concerns, believe they are being listened to, and that appropriate action will be taken to keep them safe.
+Concerns can also be raised anonymously through the SWGFL Whisper service (see button at the top of the page).

-If you have any concerns regarding safeguarding children at Exning School then please see:
+If you have any concerns regarding safeguarding children at Exning School then please contact:

-Mrs Natasha Warren (Designated Safeguarding Lead & Prevent Lead)
+Mrs Natasha Warren (Designated Safeguarding Lead, Online Safety & Prevent Lead)

 Mr James Clark (Alternate Safeguarding Lead)